Viool en piano

 The third movement, a Scherzo in g minor (and B flat major) explores rhythmic, jazz-like possibilities of the opening motive.
 This movement as a whole is modelled after the Scherzo of Beethoven’s sonata op.
 30, no. 2.

+The fourth movement explores a different version of the song.
 I was surprised to learn that the earliest known version of Deep River (as sung by the Fisk Jubilee Singers in the 1870’s) shared with Burleigh’s version the hymnal opening invocation, but was then followed by a very rhythmic, call-response section, whereas in Burleigh’s later version that same text is set a very lyrical, romantic fashion.
-This rhythmic, almost African sounding ‘Fisk’ version is the source of the refrain (rondo theme)of my fourth movement, a Rondo, again in c minor.
+This rhythmic, almost African sounding ‘Fisk’ version is the source of the refrain (rondo theme) of my fourth movement, a Rondo, again in c minor.
 The Rondo’s other episodes (around a contrasting f sharp minor) refer in different but increasingly dance-like ways back to Deep River’s invocational opening melody.

 The sonata as a whole is therefore a kind of free variation on Deep River, absorbing the motives of both the Burleigh version and of the earliest known Fisk version, expanding them into a freely invented instrumental narrative.

-In these forms I play with the contrast between the earlier, rhythmic version and Burleigh’s more lyrical-romantic conception and I anachronistically introduce diverse elements of what, from about the time Burleigh’s version was published, would become the African-American heritage in popular music.
+In this narrative I play with the contrast between the earlier, rhythmic version and Burleigh’s more lyrical-romantic conception.
+The narrative has many European classical elements but I also anachronistically introduce diverse elements of what, from about the time Burleigh’s version was published, would become the African-American heritage in twentieth-century popular music.

-What is retained throughout, I hope, are the original’s directness and artful simplicity, conveying to me a sense that man’s deepest fears and needs may be expressed not only by suggesting fear, loss and confusion but also with a music of love, grace and clarity.
+What is retained throughout, I hope, are the original’s religiousness, directness, and artful simplicity, conveying to me a sense that man’s deepest despair may be expressed not only in music that suggests fear, loss and confusion but also in music of love, grace and clarity.